Could a cheap Fat-Lowering drug shield kidneys in type 1 diabetes?

 Summary

-This study tests whether fenofibrate, a drug typically used to lower blood fats, can prevent kidney function loss in people with type 1 diabetes who are at high risk of kidney failure.
+This pilot study tests whether fenofibrate, a generic drug used to lower blood fats, can prevent kidney function loss in people with type 1 diabetes who are at high risk of kidney failure.
 Forty participants will receive either fenofibrate or a placebo for 18 months, and their kidney function will be measured.
-The goal is to gather information for a larger trial and see if this drug can protect the kidneys.
+The goal is to gather data for a larger trial.

 Disclaimer Read more